Karnataka Legislative Council deputy chairman found dead on rail track, suicide suspected | Politics

 Chief Minister B S Yediyurappa expressed shock over the incident, terming it ''unfortunate''.
 He lauded the MLC for efficiently conducting the legislative council as its deputy chairman.
 JD(S) patriarch and former prime minister H D Deve Gowda, in a tweet, expressed shock over Dharme Gowda's death and remembered him as a gentleman politician.
 His death is a loss to the state, Deve Gowda added.

 JD(S) leader and former chief minister H D Kumaraswamy said Dharme Gowda was like a brother to him. ''His death has caused a shock to me.
-He was an upright politician,'' Kumaraswamy said in a tweet..
+He was an upright politician,'' Kumaraswamy said in a tweet.
+Dharme Gowda was at the centre of the high drama in the legislative council on December 15, which saw BJP-JD(S) and Congress members hurling abuses and pushing each other over a row pertaining to a no-confidence motion against Chairman K Pratapachandra Shetty.
+During the ruckus, Dharme Gowda, who was on the Chairman's seat, was pulled down by some Congress legislators who accused him of occupying the chair against the rules.